Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Analysis

-The bottom panels of Figure~\ref{fig:model_fits_mass} show the models from the best fits: constant, linear, the best-fit step function, the modified logistic using the threshold value, and the best-fit midpoint location for the modified logistic.
+The bottom panels of Figure~\ref{fig:model_fits_mass} show the models from the best fits: constant, linear, and the best-fit step function.
 Table~\ref{tab:IC_mass} summarizes the best fit models using ICs and Table~\ref{tab:significance_mass} outlines the significance in the slope of the linear function, the step size of the best-fit step function, and the step size of the step function with a break at the original threshold.
-The $H_{\rm max}$ residuals prefer a linear function and strongly prefer a step function at the best-fit break over a constant model.
-The slope of the linear function is found at $2.67~\sigma$ but the best-fit step at $10^{10.44}~M_{\odot}$ finds a $0.18 \pm 0.05$~mag step at $3.6~\sigma$.
+We recover a $2$-$\sigma$ detection of a small slope but the ICs do not have a significant preference for a linear or constant model ($-2 <$ ICs $< 2$).
+However, the AIC$_{c}$ strongly prefers a step function at the best-fit break over a constant model while the BIC favors a step function without being conclusive.
+The best-fit step at $10^{10.43}~M_{\odot}$ finds a $0.13 \pm 0.04$~mag step at $3.25~\sigma$.

-The ICs from distance modulus residuals behave similarly to the $H_{\rm max}$ residuals with a slightly lower preference for a linear model but a similarly strong preference for the best-fit step function.
-The best-fit step function was found at a $> 3$-$\sigma$ significance level and is a detection.
-We report a step size of $0.10 \pm 0.05$~mag at $10^{10}~M_{\odot}$ which is similar to what was found previously in the literature.
-By using the updated best-fit location of $10^{10.44}~M_{\odot}$, this step size increases to $0.17 \pm 0.05$~mag.
+The ICs from distance modulus residuals favor a non-constant model more frequently than the $H_{\rm max}$ residuals.
+A linear correlation is found at a $1.67$-$\sigma$ significance level and the ICs favor/strongly favor a linear model over the constant model.
+The best-fit step function was found at a 3.5-$\sigma$ significance level and the ICs favor to strongly favor this model over the constant model.
+The best-fit step at $10^{10.65}~M_{\odot}$ finds a $0.14 \pm 0.04$~mag step, but if we move the step to match the $H_{\rm max}$ residuals, the step size is reduced in size to $0.10 \pm 0.03$~mag with similar significance.
+We do not measure a significant step at $10^{10}~M_{\odot}$ as found previously in the literature.